-LGBTQ Leader Justin Brown (Ph.D. ’17) Spearheads CLAGS
+LGBTQ Leader Justin T. Brown (Ph.D. ’17) Spearheads CLAGS

 - All News

 Heading up a research center might seem like a daunting challenge for someone who only recently completed a doctoral program.
-But this isn’t the first time Brown has broken the mold: he has already served three years as a tenure-track professor at LaGuardia Community College, most recently teaching classes on community health.
+But this isn’t the first time Brown has broken the mold: he recently started his fourth year as a tenure-track assistant professor of Health Sciences at LaGuardia Community College.

 And in his spare time, he is also taking a few last classes to earn his master’s degree from the CUNY Graduate School of Public Health & Health Policy.
 (Brown already holds an M.A. and an M.Phil. in Psychology from the GC.)